ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 **4.** Another way we can test is by generating a smart contract test client.
-To do that, jump back down to the IBM Blockchain Platform extension by clicking on the outline of a block.
+To do that, jump back down to the IBM Blockchain Platform Extension by clicking on the outline of a block.
 Once you are there, `right click` on your smart contract that is in your `Fabric Gateway` section.
 Then select your only option,
 `Generate Tests for Smart Contract`.
 Then select `JavaScript` once it